GridSpace/carve-control/README.md

 javascript bundle that can talk to the serial port in the browser. you then need to add the `webskey` and `webscert` command line options pointing to the generated ssl files.

+# android

+* follow [these instructions](https://cc.grid.space/android.html) to install on android tablets
+* open the link in chrome on your tablet to facilitate copying the script